XTANDI is a prescription medicine used to treat men with prostate cancer that:

 Results may vary.
 Talk with your doctor about what this may mean for you.

-XTANDI may cause serious side effects including falls and fractures.
-XTANDI treatment may increase your risk for falls and fractures.
+XTANDI may cause serious side effects including falls and bone fractures.
+XTANDI treatment may increase your risk for falls and bone fractures.
 Falls were not caused by loss of consciousness or seizures.
-Your doctor will monitor your risks for falls and fractures during treatment with XTANDI.
+Your doctor will monitor your risks for falls and bone fractures during treatment with XTANDI.
+Learn more

-XTANDI was studied in men with prostate cancer that:
+XTANDI was studied in 1,401 men with advanced prostate cancer that:

 • No longer responded to hormone therapy or surgical treatment to lower testosterone